oxyplugins/oxyextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==
+= 1.3.8 ( Aug 17, 2021 ) =
+* [Countdown Timer] - Now accepts both YYYY/MM/DD and YYYY-MM-DD formats.
+* [Hotspots] - Prevent the SSL error being displayed in cases where the SSL certificate could not be verified on the site.
+* [Carousel Builder] - Hashlink option now will override the initial cell setting (to allow for hashlinking between pages).
+* [Dynamic Tabs] - Fixed layout issue with Meta Box clone fields.
+* [Read More] - Better support for use inside Oxygen's tabs component (no flicker).

 = 1.3.7 ( July 26, 2021 ) =
 * [Countdown Timer] - New component for countdown timer, 'evergreen, recurring, fixed dates'.
 * [Header Search] - Added option to prevent scrolling when search is open.